Academics /

 The Extremophiles Laboratory

 Dr. Rania Siam’s research interests lie in understanding the evolution of microbial communities in harsh and extreme environments.
-Using environmental genomics her team exploits microbial communities residing in extreme environments, identifies unique biochemical activities, then mining for exceptional enzymes and bio-catalysts that can be used in biotechnology and/or pharmaceutics.
-Extreme environmental niches, remain unexplored, and include hydrothermal vents, volcanoes and deep brine pools.
+Using environmental genomics her team exploits microbial communities residing in extreme environments, identifies unique biochemical activities, and then mines for exceptional enzymes and bio-catalysts that can be used in biotechnology and/or pharmaceutics.
+Extreme environmental niches, remain unexplored and include hydrothermal vents, volcanoes, and deep brine pools.
 Such environments provide habitats to extremophiles that have adapted to harsh environments and possess biochemical properties that have the potential to produce novel metabolites with clinically useful biological activities.

-Over the last 10 years Dr. Siam managed to secure over 7 million USD in external funding to support her research group.
-She has published over 45 original peer reviewed science articles, has an h-index of 19 and i10-index of 29.
+Over the last 10 years, Dr. Siam managed to secure over 7 million USD in external funding to support her research group.
+She has published over 45 original peer-reviewed science articles and has an h-index of 19 and i10-index of 29.
 She served as thesis supervisor to over 35 M.Sc. students and 6 Ph.D. students.

 Selected publications: